Back to all posts

 While nothing compares to the deep, lasting relief of a professional massage, you don’t have to wait for your next appointment to find some calm.
 When stress builds up between sessions, a few simple self-massage techniques can make a world of difference.
 Think of it as maintenance for your mind and body.
 These quick, easy exercises can be done at your desk, on your couch, or whenever you have a few minutes to spare, helping you release tension before it takes hold.
 Integrating these practices into your routine supports the work your therapist does and empowers you to manage stress day-to-day.

-Try a Scalp and Temple Self-Massage
+Ease Headaches with a Scalp and Temple Massage

 Tension headaches are one of the most common ways stress shows up in the body.
 A quick scalp and temple massage is a fantastic way to address them directly.
 Using the pads of your fingertips, apply gentle but firm pressure to your temples and move in slow, small circles.
 Then, move your fingers through your hair to your scalp and continue the same circular motion across your entire head.
 Close your eyes and focus on your breathing as you do this.
 This simple act helps increase blood flow, eases the tightness in the muscles around your forehead and scalp, and can provide almost instant feelings of relaxation.
 It’s a perfect reset during a busy workday.